Mettur Dam: Mettur Surplus Water Scheme

-Mettur Surplus Water Scheme (Also called Sarabanga Lift irrigation project) was announced in the year 2019 by then Chief Minister Edappadi K. Palaniswami at the cost of Rs.
+Mettur Surplus Water Scheme (also called Sarabanga Lift irrigation project) was announced in the year 2019 by then Chief Minister Edappadi K. Palaniswami at the cost of Rs.
 545 crores.
-The scheme aimed at diverting surplus flood waters released from Mettur dam into 100 dry lakes in the region & use the water for irrigational & drinking water purposes.
+The scheme aimed at diverting surplus flood waters released from Mettur dam into 100 dry lakes in the region and use the water for irrigational and drinking water purposes.

 When Mettur dam gets filled, the water from the dam is taken to Thimmampatti pump house via canals.
-Thimmampatti pump house contains two sections, one with ten 940 HP motors & other with six 1080 HP motors.
-These sections will pump excess water to M.Kallipatti lake & Nangavalli lake respectively via pipelines.
+Thimmampatti pump house contains two sections, one with ten 940 HP motors and other with six 1080 HP motors.
+These sections will pump excess water to M.Kallipatti lake and Nangavalli lake respectively via pipelines.
 The water discharge from M.Kallipatti & Nangavalli lake is anticipated to fill multiple lakes & ponds.
 Another Pumping station planned near M.Kallipatti lake will pump water to 42 lakes through Vellalapuram and Kannantheri.